 We are now the proud owners of 152 acres of this beautiful piece of the Highlands, with its rich history and great potential.
 We have an expanded mission to make the center a vibrant cultural, historical and natural resource for the community.
 To reflect that vision, and to honor the family that endowed the center, we chose to rename it "The New Weis Center for Education, Arts & Recreation".

-Many of the Nature Friends members leased small plots of land at Camp Midvale to build private family cabins, which they used on weekends and during the summer, while other visitors rented a room or a bunk bed in the dormitory.
+Many of the Nature Friends members leased small plots of land at Camp Midvale to build private family cabins, which they used on weekends and during the summer, while other visitors rented a room or a bunk bed in the dormitory - now our main building.
 The cabins you see scattered around the grounds were mainly built in the 1920's.

 "In our turbulent world so full of cross-currents, we have found a tiny haven; a place to give a demonstration of how life begins, continues, and, with the wonderful interaction developed eons of years ago, re-creates itself and goes on in peace and beauty." ~May Weis

 "It was a sanctuary for young and old, a real sense of community.
 The kids would have fun all day and were watched over by the elders.
 A more idyllic place, I could not imagine." ~John Matthes, grandson of early HNF member Adolf Matthes